berlenzhang/power-outages-project/README.md

 # PERFORMING POWER OUTAGE ANALYSIS
-Project for DSC80 at UCSD

 By Berlen Zhang and Sohan Raval

 ## INTRODUCTION
 This project aims to analyze what factors have the greatest impact on the severity of power outages.
 In our work, we answered the question: do different regions and causes affect the severity of power outages in the US?
+In this project we have three different parts.
+The first part aims to develop an understanding of outage duration in the U.S and the second part discusses the possible impacts the missingness of certain columns has on the overall data.
-Additionally, we developed a predictive model that forecasts the duration of power outages given a set of details of the outage.
+The last part, we developed a predictive model that forecasts the cause of power outages given a set of details of the outage.
 This will be a useful tool that allows utility companies to enhance communication with customers when an outage occurs.
-Being able to inform the public about how long an outage is predicted to last will help in managing and mitigating the consequences of power outages.
+Being able to inform the public about what the specfic cause of an outage is will help in managing and mitigating the consequences of power outages.

 The dataset we used to generate an answer to our project question contains details of 1535 power outages in the US, each outage being represented by a row.
 It includes 57 columns containing specific information on the outage.
 We only used 23 of these columns in our project.